Mindfulness books for kids are a great tool for teachers and parents who want to bring a little more peace to their kiddos lives.

 Good Night Yoga: a Pose-by-Pose Bedtime Story by Mariam Gates

 This calming and relaxing book helps kids notice and get into their bodies for calming down before bedtime.
 I use this book occasionally to help kids relax before savasana.
-They also like the morning time version, called Good Morning Yoga.
+It teaches them mindfulness in their movement!

 A Quiet Place by Douglas Wood